UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 **[Developers and Calibrators]**
 Please follow more detail instruction as below.

-* Authors: Bruce JK Huang and Jessy W. Grizzle
-* Maintainer: [Bruce JK Huang](https://www.brucerobot.com/), brucejkh[at]gmail.com
-* Affiliation: [The Biped Lab](https://www.biped.solutions/), the University of Michigan

-This package has been tested under **MATLAB 2019a** and **Ubuntu 16.04**.
-More detailed introduction will be updated in a week.
-Sorry for the inconvenience!

 ## Abstract
 The homogeneous transformation between a LiDAR and monocular camera is required for sensor fusion tasks, such as SLAM.
 While determining such a transformation is not considered glamorous in any sense of the word, it is nonetheless crucial for many modern autonomous systems.
 Indeed, an error of a few degrees in rotation or a few percent in translation can lead to 20 cm translation errors at a distance of 5 m when overlaying a LiDAR image on a camera image.
 The biggest impediments to determining the transformation accurately are the relative sparsity of LiDAR point clouds and systematic errors in their distance measurements.
 This paper proposes (1) the use of targets of known dimension and geometry to ameliorate target pose estimation in face of the quantization and systematic errors inherent in a LiDAR image of a target, and (2) a fitting method for the LiDAR to monocular camera transformation that fundamentally assumes the camera image data is the most accurate information in one's possession.